Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Critical sectors and observable trust erosion

 \section{Critical sectors and observable trust erosion}

 This paper focuses on sectors where the integrity of location-data provenance is strategically relevant for European sovereignty and security.
-These are domains with cross-border regulatory exposure and clear pathways from manipulated or unauthenticated location-linked claims to democratic harm, economic loss, or safety impacts.
-We ground the problem statement in recurring failure patterns that already appear in operational incidents and enforcement practice, and that are increasingly amplified by synthetic media and coordinated inauthentic behaviour.
+The selected sectors satisfy three criteria.
+First, location-linked claims in these domains can trigger legal, regulatory, economic, safety, democratic, or individual-rights consequences.
+Second, these claims are exposed to adversarial manipulation, evidentiary opacity, or costly reconstruction across organisational and jurisdictional boundaries.
+Third, failures in these domains already appear in operational incidents, enforcement practice, threat reporting, or technical literature, making them suitable for deriving recurring provenance risks.